Latent Denoising Makes Good Tokenizers: Experiments

-\paragraph{Comparisons with semantics-distilled tokenizers.} Our \method generalizes significantly better than semantics-distilled tokenizers.
-Table~\ref{tab:generalization} also compares our method against recent semantics-distilled tokenizers such as VA-VAE~\cite{yao2025reconstruction} and MAETok~\cite{chen2025masked}, which distill semantics features from powerful pretrained encoders~\cite{oquab2024dinov2,radford2021learning}. \textit{Surprisingly}, we empirically find that these tokenizers, despite their promising performance for non-AR models, do not generalize well to AR models.
-Specifically, FID scores (with CFG) degrade dramatically from 3.71, 11.78, and 7.99 to 16.66, 38.13, and 15.88 for MAR, RandomAR, and RasterAR, respectively.
-Previous studies implicitly presume that tokenizer improvements observed in one generative paradigm naturally extend to others.
-Yet, our experiments \emph{challenge} this assumption, revealing a previously unrecognized gap in tokenizer transferability: tokenizer effectiveness in one generative paradigm \emph{does not} necessarily transfer to others.
+\textbf{Comparisons with semantics-distilled tokenizers.} Our \method generalizes significantly better than prior semantics-distilled tokenizers.
+Table~\ref{tab:generalization} compares our method with recent approaches such as VA-VAE~\citep{yao2025reconstruction} and MAETok~\citep{chen2025masked}, which distill semantics from pretrained encoders. \textit{Surprisingly}, we empirically find these tokenizers, despite promising performance in non-AR models, do not generalize well to AR models.
+Previous studies implicitly assume that tokenizer improvements from one generative paradigm naturally transfer to others.
+However, our experiments \emph{challenge} this assumption, revealing a previously unrecognized gap: tokenizer effectiveness in one paradigm \emph{does not} necessarily transfer to others.

-In sharp contrast, our method generalizes significantly better across both non-AR and AR models.
-Importantly, our \method requires \emph{no} semantics distillation from large-scale pretrained encoders yet considerably surpasses standard tokenizer competitors.
-This lifts external dependencies and highlights a new and previously overlooked direction in tokenizer research.
+In sharp contrast, our method generalizes robustly across both non-AR and AR models.
+Critically, our \method achieves this \textit{without} any semantics distillation from pretrained encoders.
+To further investigate \textit{whether} our \method can benefit from semantics distillation, we incorporate an auxiliary semantics-distillation loss (details in Sec.~\ref{app:detok_repa}).
+Remarkably, this \textit{privileged} version of our tokenizer achieves the best FID scores for non-AR models, surpassing \textit{all} previous semantics-distilled tokenizers.
+Although AR models benefit relatively less from distillation and may even slightly degrade, their performance still remains substantially superior to previous methods.

+\textbf{\method with convolutional tokenizers.} Our \method generalizes across Transformer- and convolution-based tokenizers, as the idea of \textit{latent denoising} is architecture-agnostic.
+To demonstrate this, we train CNN-based tokenizers for 50 epochs with and without our denoising objective (details in Sec.~\ref{app:conv_tok}).
+With the default CNN baseline, MAR-B achieves 3.32 FID and SiT-B 7.11 FID at best CFGs.
+With our denoising-based CNN tokenizers, MAR-B improves to 2.82 FID and SiT-B to 5.62 FID, demonstrating that \method provides consistent gains also in convolutional networks.